svrooij/svrooij.github.io/_posts/2022-09-14-protect-against-sso-graph-powershell.md

 You should never execute scripts that you didn't check, but attackers might find a way to start a script without the user knowing.
 Being able to start a script as the current user is bad enough, but if that script is able to get this precious token for the Graph API, things might end badly.

+## Logoff yourself

+According to [the documentation](https://docs.microsoft.com/en-us/powershell/microsoftgraph/authentication-commands?view=graph-powershell-1.0#using-disconnect-mggraph) your Graph PowerShell session will be kept alive in the background.
+It possibly has a way to use a refresh token to renew the access token indefinitely (need more details).

+If you're finished with the Graph PowerShell, be sure to call `Disconnect-MgGraph`.
+Without this the (malicious) script doesn't even need to login.

 ## Conditional access to the rescue

 Let's create a new conditional access policy to at least enforce the use to re-authenticate every hour.
 This limits the access surface.
 You can off course also force the use of MFA or a trusted device.